wp-plugins/formidable/readme.txt

 * Updated templates with new styling classes
 * Show quotation marks instead of entities in the site name in email notifications
 * Added Polish translation
+* PRO: Removed a vulnerable Open Flash Charts file.
+If you do not update, be sure to REMOVE THIS FILE! (pro/js/ofc-library/ofc_upload_image.php)
 * PRO: Added option to use a separate value for the radio, checkbox, and select choices
 * PRO: Added option to use dynamic default values for radio, checkbox, dropdown, and user ID fields
 * PRO: Added option to use Google charts and automatically fall back to them on mobile devices [frm-graph id=x type=bar google=1]